 Live Action TV

 - StarCraft: Kerrigan.
 The original Kerrigan certainly wouldn't have approved of her infested counterpart's actions, but after a while she has a Then Let Me Be Evil moment.
 And while the original game largely avoids this, Wings of Liberty employs it with regards to Raynor's relationship with her.
 Especially prominent just prior to the campaign's finale when the remnants of Kerrigan's uninfested personality whisper encouragement to Raynor.
 Then promptly averted when they do save her.
 And them come the sequel.
 Though Kerrigan is indeed de-infested, she admits that she can still contact the zerg, and her relationship with Raynor is strained at best.
 (As for the rest of the Terrans, they're keeping her locked in a grade-A biological quarantine cell.)
 Then the Dominion attacks the facility, and while the two fight together well and the scars seem to be healing over, they are separated and Raynor is captured by the Dominion.
 Kerrigan wants to stay and wait for him, but the rest of her allies abandon her — and then a Dominion broadcast airs that claims that Raynor was interrogated and summarily executed.
 With nothing else holding her back, she goes back to the zerg, re-assuming her infested form by becoming the "primal Queen of Blades" on Zerus, the original zerg homeworld.
 However, she's clearly much more humane and restrained than before and no longer genocidal.

-Cave Story: Toroko, an innocent villager, becomes a raving monster after being force-fed a nasty red flower by Balrog under the wicked Doctor's orders.
-Before bitching about Balrog, keep in mind who's the thrall and who's the Complete Monster.
+- Cave Story: Toroko, an innocent villager, becomes a raving monster after being force-fed a nasty red flower by Balrog under the wicked Doctor's orders.
+And she's not the only one that is transformed, either (though she's the only one with a name.)

 "Tommy?
 I can't feel my legs..."